This site requires a more recent version of Adobe Flash Player to function properly.

 Additionally, the retailer converted footwear from a licensed to an owned segment in 2006, and re-opened operations in 2008.
 At the same time, the company gained direct control of its licensed handbags and small leather goods business.
 Since then, the leather goods category has grown at an average of 20% annually.
 Currently, handbags, footwear, and leather goods represent less than 10% of Ralph Lauren's total consolidated sales.
 The company has stated that it wants to grow this category to about 20% of its top-line, which should have favorable margin implications, as it is a higher margin category than apparel.

-Additionally, Ralph Lauren launched its Women’s Polo line late in 2014.
+Furthermore, Ralph Lauren launched its Women’s Polo line late in 2014.
 The brand has been getting solid customer attention and offers the company the opportunity to expand its customer segment into another demographic.
-Ralph Lauren is unique among apparel based luxury brands in that it gets more revenue from its men’s business than from its women’s business.
 Additionally, its primary target audience is now rapidly aging, and newer, fresher brands, like Kate Spade and Tory Burch, are capturing the imaginations of the younger generations.
 The Polo for Women line offers the company the opportunity to address both concerns at once — it can increase its women’s business revenue collection and also penetrate a younger demographic.

 How Does Trefis Modelling Work?